inactinique/zotero_topics/zotero_topic_modeling/docs/SPEAK_WITH_PDFS.md

    # Or any other model you prefer
    ```

-2. Select the model from the dropdown in the application
+2. Select the model from the dropdown in the application or use the refresh button to update the available models list

 For smaller computers, we recommend using smaller models like:
 - llama3.2:3b
 - gemma:2b
-- gemma2:2b
-- phi3:3b
+- phi3:3.8b

 For better quality responses on more capable hardware:
-- llama3.1:8b
+- llama3.2:8b
-- mistral:7b
+- gemma:7b
 - phi3:14b

-## For Developers
+## Privacy Considerations

-The RAG system is implemented in the `zotero_topic_modeling/rag` directory with these main components:

-- `chunk_processor.py`: Handles breaking documents into chunks
-- `embedder.py`: Creates and manages vector embeddings
-- `generator.py`: Generates responses using retrieved context
-- `rag_manager.py`: Coordinates the entire RAG pipeline
+- When using Claude API, your document content and questions are sent to Anthropic's servers
+- When using Ollama, all processing happens locally on your machine
+- The application doesn't permanently store your document content outside of the processing session
+- If privacy is a primary concern, use the Ollama option